-OPHI Summer School 2017: Multidimensional Poverty Measurement & Analysis
+OPHI Summer School 2020: Multidimensional Poverty Measurement and Analysis

-Organised by the Oxford Poverty and Human Development Initiative (OPHI), University of Oxford, to be held at Sup de Co Marrakech, in Marrakesh, Morocco, 3-15 July 2017.
+Organised by the Oxford Poverty and Human Development Initiative (OPHI), University of Oxford, to be held from 10th to 22nd August 2020, in Bangkok, Thailand, Venue TBC.

-The purpose of this intensive summer school is to provide a thorough technical and practical introduction to multidimensional poverty measurement with a strong emphasis on the Alkire-Foster method.
-Upon completing the course, students will have the skills required to construct and analyse an official national multidimensional poverty measure and to describe its policy relevance.
-Drawing on Amartya Sen’s capability approach and empirical examples of national and global Multidimensional Poverty Indices (MPIs), the conceptual and empirical motivation for measuring multidimensional poverty will be presented, as well as the full suite of measurement tools including estimation, dimensional breakdown, disaggregation by population subgroup, standard errors and statistical inference, robustness, communications, policy applications and so on.
+The purpose of this intensive Summer School is to provide a technical introduction, practical application and policy overview to multidimensional poverty measurement using the Alkire-Foster method.
+Upon completing the course, students will have the skills required to construct and analyse a multidimensional poverty measure and to describe its policy relevance and its usefulness for analytical purposes.
+Drawing on Amartya Sen’s capability approach and empirical examples of National and Global Multidimensional Poverty Indices (MPIs), the conceptual and empirical motivation for measuring multidimensional poverty will be presented, as well as the full suite of measurement tools.

 The following topics will be covered: